 In all cases, the client is defined as the recipient of care, is considered an active participant in care, and includes the individual, families, community, or populations.
 Nursing care competencies recognize that a competent nurse provides safe care across the lifespan directed toward the goals of helping clients (individuals, families, communities or populations) promote health, recover from acute illness and/or manage a chronic illness and support a peaceful and comfortable death.
 The following document describes the key competencies within the context of professional expectations for Master's, DNP and PhD prepared nurses.
-At the conclusion of the program each graduate from the UHM SONDH is prepared to begin practice in their respective role guided by these professional competencies and expectations.
+At the conclusion of the program each graduate from the UHM NAWSON is prepared to begin practice in their respective role guided by these professional competencies and expectations.

-MASTER OF SCIENCE IN NURSING DOCTOR OF NURSING PRACTICE PHILOSOPHY DOCTORATE IN NURSING 1.
-The professional actions of a competent nurse in an advanced role are based on core nursing values, professional standards of practice, and the law.
-1.1.
+MASTER OF SCIENCE IN NURSING DOCTOR OF NURSING PRACTICE PHILOSOPHY DOCTORATE IN NURSING The professional actions of a values, professional standar a competent nurse in an advanced ds of practice, and the law.
+I role are based on core nursing 1.1.
 Demonstrates accountability for the applicable legal scope of practice, professional standards and code of ethics.
 1.2.
 Participates in professional organizations to support nursing practice.
 1.3.
 Utilizes ethical analysis and clinical reasoning for delivery of advanced nursing practice.
 1.4.
-Articulates and actualizes a personal philosophy of nursing that incorporates 1.1.
+Articulates and actualizes a personal philosophy of nursing that incorporates ethics, values and professional standards.
+1.1.
 Integrates nursing science with knowledge from ethics, the biophysical, psychosocial, analytical, and organizational sciences as the basis for the highest level of nursing practice.
 1.2.
-Uses science-based theories and concepts to: determine the nature and significance of health and health care delivery phenomena; describe the actions and advanced strategies to 1.1.
+Uses science-based theories and concepts to: determine the nature and significance of health and health care delivery phenomena; describe the actions and advanced strategies to enhance, alleviate and ameliorate health and 1.1.
 Leads efforts in professional organizations to develop policy and standards for nursing practice.
 1.2.
 Advocates for the ethical conduct of research and practice.

-ethics, values and enhance, alleviate and

-professional standards. ameliorate health and

 health care delivery

 phenomena as

 appropriate; and

-• evaluate outcomes.
+evaluate outcomes.

-1.3.
-Develops and evaluates
+1.0 Develops and evaluates

 new practice approaches

 based on nursing theories

 and theories from other

 disciplines.

-1.4.
-Develops and evaluates
+1.4 Develops and evaluates

 care delivery approaches

 that meet current and future

 needs of patient

 populations based on

 scientific findings in nursing

 and other clinical sciences

 as well as organizational,

 political, and economic

 sciences.

-1.5.
+1.4 5.
 Develops and evaluates

 effective strategies for

 managing the ethical

 dilemmas inherent in

 patient care, the health

 care organization, and

 research.

-1.6.
+1.0 6.
 Provides leadership in the

 evaluation and resolution of

 ethical and legal issues

 within healthcare systems

 relating to the use of

 information, information

 technology, communication

 networks, and patient care

 technology.

-1.7.
+1. 7.
 Advocates for social justice,

 equity, and ethical policies

 within all healthcare

 arenas.

-1.8.
+۱. ۱ 8.
 Designs, implements, and

 evaluates therapeutic

 interventions based on

+nursing science and other

+sciences.

 nursing science and other

 sciences.